This exhibition explored the continuum among Australian Aboriginal and Torres Strait Islander artists who make work about Country.

 The art of Australian Aboriginal and Torres Strait Islander people is a modern vibrant expression of many Indigenous nations.
-Representation of Country is full of associative information connecting the past, present and future which always begins with Country In Mind.
-Contemporary paintings exploring Aboriginal people’s spiritual connection to their special tracts of land are part of a continuum from ancient rock engravings and cave paintings, through a continuing tradition of ground designs and body art, to the expressive canvas and bark paintings of today.
+Representation of Country is full of associative information connecting the past, present and future which always begins with Country in mind.

-Drawn from the USC Art Collection, the exhibition focuses on work from the central desert, the Kimberley to the northwest, Arnhem Land and the offshore islands in the far north and explores the continuum among communities who make work about Country while also delving into the idiosyncrasies of individual artistic expression.
+Working primarily with the University of the Sunshine Coast Art Collection, this exhibition focused on work from the central desert, the Kimberley to the northwest, Arnhem Land and the offshore islands in the far north to explore the continuum among communities who make work about Country while also delving into the idiosyncrasies of individual artistic expression.

 Aboriginal and Torres Strait Islander people are advised that this exhibition may contain images, names, and voices of people who are deceased.